sumghai/SDHI_ServiceModuleSystem/GameData/SDHI/Service Module System/SDHI_SMS_README.txt

  - Deadly Reentry Continued (Starwaster) - if installed, the SDHI Heat Shield will protect the Mk1-2 Pod from the heat and stresses of atmospheric reentry; most other Service Module components will also consistently be burned up when deorbited

- - Ship Manifest and Connected Living Spaces API (Papa_Joe) - if installed, crew transfer will be realistically limited to through the parachute-equipped docking ports
+ - Connected Living Spaces API (Papa_Joe) - if installed, crew transfer will be realistically limited to through the parachute-equipped docking ports

  - TAC Life Support (TaranisElsu / danfarnsy) - if installed, will add a total of Kerbin eight day's worth of life support provisions to the Mk1-2 Pod and Service Module, plus Carbon Extractors and Water Filters